The internal wiring of the M-125 is extremely complex and is

 To decode an Enigma message, one would use exactly the same

-One of the disadvantages of this method however, is that a letter can
+The main disadvantage of this method however, is that a letter can

-This appeared to be one of the weaknesses of the Enigma.
+turned out to be one of the

 replaced by a card reader (German: Kommutator) which greatly

-wheels and an advanced stepping mechanism .
+and an irregular stepping mechanism.

 Like on the Enigma, a reflector is used to send the current back

 in to the drum, until it finally arrives at the keyboard again.

 But unlike Enigma, the result is printed directly to paper

 instead of being shown on a lamp panel.